 The Device requires no maintenance.
 The Device's case is not waterproof; please avoid installing the Device in a location where it can be flooded or sprayed by water, or get wet in rain.
-To minimize any possible water damage, we recommend that you cover the MicroSD card slot with a supplied sealing sticker when the slot is not used.
+To minimize any possible water damage, seal the MicroSD card slot with a supplied sealing sticker after device is configured and commissioned.